 Preparatory instruction for comprehensive school

 The primary aim of preparatory instruction is for children to be able to communicate and function in Finnish, so that they can then gradually integrate into mainstream education classes.
 During the preparatory education students study all subjects in Finnish to become familiar with Finnish vocabulary and basic terms and also get acquainted with Finnish culture, the Finnish environment and everyday life.
 Full integration is usually attained within a school year, after which pupils continue their studies in a regular Finnish class.

 Further support is provided for pupils in teaching them Finnish as a second language as well as their mother tongue, in their religious studies and in remedial teaching.
 Other school subjects are studied according to the Finnish core curriculum.

 Teaching students’ mother tongue

-Students are able to study their mother tongue two hours per week, provided that there are at least four pupils studying the same language in a group.
+Students are able to study their mother tongue two hours per week, provided that there are at least six pupils studying the same language in a group.